Lithuania's borders are open for travel from some countries, and domestic restrictions are being lifted.

 Do I need to wear a face mask in Lithuania?

-Wearing face masks is required in all public places, except for open parks.
+Wearing face masks is required in enclosed public places, and when social distancing can't be maintained.